TomKrauss/pks-edit/doc/manual/grammar.md

 Templates are defined with a pattern `match` using to "select the template" and the actual `contents` of the template to be inserted.
 The contents of the template may contain variables enclosed in `${ }` - e.g. `${user}`.

+Templates may have a `name` to be referred to by other templates.
+Special templates named `file` or `file_suffix` are used as file templates and are applied, when a new file is created.
+Naming a template `file_suffix` can be used in situations, where files with different extensions share the same grammar (e.g. `*.c` and include files `*.h`), if one wants to use as file templates depending on the file extension.
+One would create a template named `file_h` to be applied to all files named `*.h` and a template named `file` to be used for all other files sharing the grammar containing the template.

 Templates may be defined as `auto-insert` true, in which case the `match` pattern is matched against the currently typed input and if a match occurs the template is automatically inserted.
 This auto-insertion behavior may be switched off for one document by setting the `expandAbbreviations` option for the current editor tab to false [see configuring documents](document_types.md#editor_configuration_properties).